makeandbuild/vessl/README.md

       "totalItems": 1
     }

-Like and other operators besides equals are also supported (here we look for all events that have a type that starts with "user."")
+Like and other operators besides equals are also supported.  here we look for all events that have a type that starts with "user."

     GET http://localhost:8080/vessl-webapp/rest/events?type=user.%&typeOperation=like
     RESPONSE